frasertajima/random_number_yubikey/README.md

 Generate random numbers using Yubikey "SCD Random" command.

 High quality random number generator using Yubikey hardware.
 Only works in Debian at the moment due to formatting command line commands "| tr -dc 0-9 | xargs".
-If you want letters change '0-9' to '0-z' and dont use int().
+If you want letters change '0-9' to '0-z' and don't use int().

 https://forum.yubico.com/viewtopic07a2.html?p-7040 has the formatting commands to convert bytes to numbers.
 Modification from the original "tr -dc 0-z" to "tr -dc 0-9" to generate numbers only.